 Sanitation is achieved in a number of ways, some more effective than others in particular applications.
 The most popular effective methods are listed below.

-Bromine - tablet or granular, Chlorine, Chlorine with Nature 2, Ozone, Biguanide / AQUASPA
+Bromine - tablet or granular, Chlorine, Chlorine with Nature 2, Ozone, Biguanide

 We do NOT endorse the use of Bromine TABLETS in spas AT ALL due to high incidence of equipment and component failure as a result of incorrect care when using this product.
-We highly recommend an alternate sanitiser as listed here - the cause - Bromine has a very low acidic pH that constantly drags overall spa pH down.
+We highly recommend an alternate sanitiser - the cause - tablet Bromine has a very low acidic pH that constantly drags overall spa pH down.
 The resultant acid bath, if left uncorrected, causes corrosion of all spa parts.
 The fact that the tablets are often positioned in the skimmer basket is the main cause of this problem.

 True 24 hour Ozone - Extremely effective sanitiser for spas.
 When ozone is generated 24 hours per day at the correct levels, it offers around the clock operation.
 The amount of additional sanitiser required is minimal.
 This can depend on a number of factors such as showering before use, number of users, and ozone levels produced.
 The addition of a non-chlorine oxidiser after each use will destroy user introduced organic waste, etc. The most effective form of 24 hour is that where the system incorporates the use of a circulation pump and a venturi ozone injector.
 These systems are generally found on American spas, but are becoming more widespread with a number of Australian Spa Manufacturers adopting this style of sanitation.

 Two types of ozone generation exist - Ultra-violet and Corona Discharge.